javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 Even if we'd like to force Mac users to `key:Ctrl`+click -- that's kind of difficult.
 The problem is: a left-click with `key:Ctrl` is interpreted as a *right-click* on MacOS, and it generates the `contextmenu` event, not `click` like Windows/Linux.

-So if we want users of all operational systems to feel comfortable, then together with `ctrlKey` we should check `metaKey`.
+So if we want users of all operating systems to feel comfortable, then together with `ctrlKey` we should check `metaKey`.

 For JS-code it means that we should check `if (event.ctrlKey || event.metaKey)`.
 ```